Blakewell/echo-icloud/README.md

 Amazon has provided a good walk-through on getting started with [developing an Alexa Skill as a Lambda Function](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function).
 This will be the technique we use for this integration.

-1. Create a Lambda function using the [AWS Lambda Console]("https://console.aws.amazon.com/lambda")
-2. Select Python 2.7 as the language and pick the Alexa blueprint (we'll be overridding it with our own code)
-3. Specify a name (I used echo-icloud).
-Accept all defaults but be sure to set up an appropriate security role (mine was called lambda_basic_execution)
-4. Download the zip file of the code from this repository (for simplicity I've created a [deployment.zip](https://github.com/Blakewell/echo-icloud/blob/master/install/deployment.zip) file).
+* Download the zip file of the code from this repository (for simplicity I've created a [deployment.zip](https://github.com/Blakewell/echo-icloud/blob/master/install/deployment.zip) file).
-5. Add a file called config.json that contains your account credentials.
+* Add a file called config.json that contains your account credentials.
 The file should look like this:

 ```javascript
 {